Biden blames others for swift collapse in Afghanistan, defends his decision to withdraw troops

 “I’m clear on my answer: I will not repeat the mistakes we’ve made in the past — the mistake of staying and fighting indefinitely in a conflict that is not in the national interest of the United States, of doubling down on a civil war in a foreign country, of attempting to remake a country through the endless military deployments of U.S. forces.”

-In his first remarks since the collapse of the Afghan government and the military forces that the U.S. had trained for a generation, Biden repeatedly steered toward his opposition to staying in the country even with a minimal number of troops.
-That posture, which Biden has long held and campaigned on in 2020, is in line with American public opinion which long ago tired of the international conflict.
+In his first remarks since the collapse of the Afghan government and the military forces that the United States had trained for a generation, Biden repeatedly steered toward his opposition to staying in the country even with a minimal number of troops.
+That posture, which Biden has long held and campaigned on in 2020, is in line with American public opinion, which long ago tired of the international conflict.

-But he did not explain why, months after he had vowed to withdraw by September, he and his administration were forced into a crazed evacuation that endangered both American citizens and Afghans who had aided the U.S. effort.
+But he did not explain why, months after he had vowed to withdraw by September, he and his administration were forced into a frantic evacuation that endangered both American citizens and Afghans who had aided the U.S. effort.

 U.S. officials said they will accelerate the evacuation of thousands of Afghans eligible for special immigrant visas.
 About 2,000 Afghans have arrived in the United States over the past two weeks, a fraction of the estimated 88,000 who the State Department said could need to be evacuated.
 Other flights departed Afghanistan on Monday.